Referencing and Citing Sources

 When citing work you have seen in an exhibition, state this as a primary source.

 When citing work found on the internet, you must include the artist and the details of the work, not simply the URL where you found it.
 Include the date you accessed the page, along with the URL in your sources page, not necessarily in text, to keep it clean.

-Students should use in text citation in Process portfolio screens whenever someone else’s work is quoted or summarized.
+Use in text citation in Process Portfolio screens whenever someone else’s work is quoted or summarized.
 References can come from many different sources, including books, magazines, journals, newspapers, emails, internet sites and interviews.

 In text citations for images should include an image label with title, artist, date and medium, and a number that corresponds to the sources page where the full citation ( including source) is included.

 - Cite sources, text and images, at the point of use in CS, and include full reference on Sources page document